African American Heritage in Historic St. Augustine

-Wound throughout the charming streets of historic St. Augustine, centuries’ worth of African American heritage are alive and well.
-From the United States’ first settlement of free African Americans at Fort Mose, to Lincolnville – the neighborhood that played a major role in United States history – St. Augustine proves why the African American story is one of our nation’s greatest strengths.
+Wound throughout the charming streets of Historic St. Augustine, centuries’ worth of African American heritage are alive and well.
+From the United States’ first settlement of free slaves at Fort Mose, to Lincolnville – the neighborhood that played a major role in United States history – St. Augustine proves why the African American story is one of our nation’s greatest strengths.
 Journey through these fabled streets with this free African American Heritage Itinerary.
-We’ve included suggestions for historical landmarks, museums and attractions, as well as lodging and dining recommendations.
+We’ve included suggestions for historical landmarks, like the Plaza de la Constitucion, museums, lodging and dining recommendations.

-Named after Abraham Lincoln, Lincolnville was established shortly after the Civil War by newly freed black Americans.
+Named after Abraham Lincoln, Lincolnville was established shortly after the Civil War by newly freed African Americans.
 What began as a cluster of plantation squatter shacks known as “Africa” eventually boasted the city’s largest collection of Victorian homes.
-Indeed, Lincolnville is a place that has lived every phase of America’s racial journey.
+It is listed on the National Register of Historic Places and was designated a historic district in 1991.
+Now, Lincolnville is a vibrant neighborhood of homes, businesses, churches and parks.

-Unique café offering fresh and locally-sourced Southern cuisine for breakfast and lunch, located in St. Augustine’s historic Lincolnville neighborhood.
+Unique café offering fresh, locally-sourced Southern cuisine for breakfast and lunch, located in Historic St. Augustine’s Lincolnville neighborhood.

-Explore the holy place where Martin Luther King preached in 1964.
-His presence made it famous in St. Augustine’s black history and the church’s permanent tribute to African heritage made it a hotbed of Civil Rights activity.
+Visit the holy place where Martin Luther King preached in 1964.
+His presence amplified its importance to St. Augustine’s Black community and the church’s permanent tribute to African American heritage fostered the Civil Rights movement.

-Follow markers describing civil rights-related events and people at more than 30 sites on the ACCORD Freedom Trail.
-Brochures for the ACCORD Freedom Trail’s self-guided tour are available at the St. Augustine Visitor Information Center in downtown St. Augustine.
+Follow markers describing Civil Rights-related events and people at more than 30 sites on the ACCORD Freedom Trail.
+Brochures for the ACCORD Freedom Trail’s self-guided walking tour are available at the St. Augustine Visitor Information Center in downtown Historic St. Augustine.

 TRUE STORY: St. Augustine is the only place in Florida where Dr. Martin Luther King, Jr. was ever arrested.
 His and other demonstrations in the city led directly to the passage of the landmark Civil Rights Act of 1964.